-The hot sunlight has melted away most of the snow, leaving the sparse white patches in the shadows hopelessly struggling against the growing warmth.
+The warm sunlight has melted away most of the snow, leaving sparse white patches in the shadows hopelessly struggling against the growing warmth.

 Elspeth is furious at Taïga for interfering in her life.
 Everything was just fine before she showed up, drawing Derek’s attention away from her, Elspeth.
 Now that everybody knows that Derek isn’t about to become a dad, her status has somewhat regressed.

 Even Chase confronted her the other day, asking her why she had made them all think she was preggers with Derek’s child.